Tom Jones: Get Vaccinated—and Wear a Rubber!

 The man who swiveled his hips into millions of homes via a hit television variety show in the late ’60s and early ’70s, palled around with Elvis and Sinatra, and enjoyed a remarkable third act in his career via scene-stealing turns in The Fresh Prince of Bel Air and Mars Attacks!—not to mention a global smash with a cover of Prince’s “Kiss” in 1994—is now in the midst of a remarkable late-career renaissance.

-With a fantastic new album, Surrounded By Time, out now—the forth in a string of excellent and eclectic releases over the past ten years helmed by producer Ethan Johns—and fully vaccinated, the proud Welshman is chomping at the bit to get back out on the live stage that made him a household name.
+With a fantastic new album, Surrounded By Time, out now—the fourth in a string of excellent and eclectic releases over the past 10 years helmed by producer Ethan Johns—and fully vaccinated, the proud Welshman is chomping at the bit to get back out on the live stage that made him a household name.

-In a recent Zoom interview with The Daily Beast, Sir Tom Jones (he was knighted in 2005) reflects on his long career, remembers his pals Elvis Presley and Frank Sinatra, his run-ins with Donald Trump, and why he wasn’t wrong to play Israel.
+In a recent Zoom interview with The Daily Beast, Sir Tom (he was knighted in 2005) reflects on his long career and remembers his pals Elvis Presley and Frank Sinatra, his run-ins with Donald Trump, and why he wasn’t wrong to play Israel.

 Plus, he makes a plea: “Everyone has got to get the jab!”